DavSanchez/nix-dotfiles/README.md

 **Try `nix-collect-garbage --max-freed 10m`.**

+Also, this issue seems to happen randomly, each time with a different derivation failing, and if you try enough times it can eventually go away.
+If you want to automate this to assure you end up actually switching your system:

+**Try running `until <switch_command>; do sleep 1; done`**

 ### VSCodium won't update

 Usually accompanied by the message "An update is ready to install.
 Visual Studio Code is trying to add a new helper tool".